nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## How to use this guide
+# How to use this guide

 First time using InTrack?
 We highly recommend reading this user guide in order.
 If you come across unfamiliar terms used in this user guide, their definitions may be found in the [Glossary](#glossary).

 Searching for information about specific features?
-You might find it helpful to navigate to the relevant sections via the Table of Contents above for more detailed explanations of individual features.
+You might find it helpful to navigate to the relevant sections via the Table of Contents below for more detailed explanations of individual features.

 Alternatively, consider looking at the [Command Summary](#command-summary) for a brief outline of all the commands.

 * Table of Contents